JamesSkemp/words/content/post/muramasa-the-demon-blade-complete-weapon-listing.md

 +++
-title = "Muramasa: The Demon Blade - Complete weapon listing" summary = "In the interest of helping make it a bit easier, I've created a guide listing all 108 weapons in Muramasa: The Demon Blade." draft = false comments = true date = "2009-10-12T22:09:00-05:00"
+title = "Muramasa: The Demon Blade - Complete weapon listing" description = "In the interest of helping make it a bit easier, I've created a guide listing all 108 weapons in Muramasa: The Demon Blade." draft = false comments = true date = "2009-10-12T22:09:00-05:00"